simplesalt/main-9bc77/content/help-personal.md

 ### Feedback

-My growth is sometimes bottlenecked by the insight and hard truths I receive from others.
+My growth is sometimes limited in reflection.
 If you notice that I am trapped by implicit lies or unexamined assumptions, please explain them to me.

-If you notice a habit within me that seems to block the growth I intend to practice, please ask me about it.
+My growth is sometimes limited in practice.
+If you notice a pattern within me that seems to block a desired habit, please ask me about it.

 ### External Processing